telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/grid-filter-as-you-type.md

 ---
 title: Filter Grid as You Type
-page_title: Filter Grid as You Type | Kendo UI Grid Widget
+page_title: Filter Grid as You Type | Kendo UI Grid
 description: "Learn how to filter Kendo UI Grid on the fly, as the user types in the filter row textbox."
 slug: howto_filter_gridas_you_type_grid
 ---